Skip to content

 • Action

-Once you have added all of the relevant filters, click APPLY.
+Once you have added all of the relevant filters, select APPLY.

 Save your traces view

-If you would like to use the same filters and column order in the future:
+If you want to use the same filters and column order in the future:

-1. Click SAVE VIEW at the top of the grid.
+1. Navigate to Unsaved View at the top of the grid.

 Note

-When you save the view, you save the view for the Logs and Tracing tabs at the same time.
+When you save the view, Logs and Tracing tabs are saved at the same time.

 Aggregation function